 An eyeroll in a private conversation.
 A backhanded insult in a team meeting.
 Outright shouting and humiliation in public meetings.
 These are flagrant signs of disrespect.

 When disrespect is permitted, team work and morale are undermined.
 It can be even more devastating to the organizational culture when the leaders are the ones exhibiting the disrespect.
-This gives employees tacit permission to be disrespectful.
+This gives employees tacit permission to be disrespectful to each other.

 More subtle examples, which can be equally damaging to employee morale, can look like this: